A Guide to the best foods in Andalusia, Southern Spain incl. drinks, tapas and desserts

 Almost every beach bar in Malaga, Nerja, or Marbella has its own barbecue pit.
 Espetos are a generally cheap meal as prices can vary between 2€ to 5€.
 You can’t leave Costa del Sol without having tried this Malaga dish.

 Did you know that the inhabitants of Malaga are also known as “boquerones”?
-The boquerones, fresh anchovies are part of any “Fritura Malagueña” where different kinds of fish are served deep-fried.
+The boquerones fritos, fresh anchovies are part of any “Fritura Malagueña” where different kinds of fish are served deep-fried.

 However, you can also enjoy boquerones as appetizers or tapas.
-The most popular form is “boquerones en vinagre”.
+Another form of eating anchovies is “boquerones en vinagre” – anchovies in vinegar.

 During days the anchovy fillets are marinated in a mix of vinegar, garlic, parsley, and olive oil.
 It’s the perfect snack along with beer!